 The cause of total anomalous pulmonary venous return is not known.
 It occurs in one out of every 15,000 live births, and is seen in boys just as often as in girls.

 Babies with this heart defect cannot supply oxygen-rich (red) blood to the body after birth.
 Without an additional heart defect that allows mixing of oxygen-poor (blue) and oxygen-rich (red) blood, infants with TAPVR will have a mixture of oxygen-rich (red) and oxygen-poor (blue) blood circulating through the right heart and back to the lungs - a situation that is fatal.

 Two fetal "shunts," or connections present in the fetal circulation, remain open for a short while after birth.

-- The foramen ovale, an opening between the right atrium and the left atrium, will allow some of the blood returning to the right atrium to flow into the left side of the heart, and on out to the body.
+- The foramen ovale, an opening between the right atrium and the left atrium, will allow some of the blood returning to the right atrium to flow into the left side of the heart, and out to the body.

 - The ductus arteriosus, connecting the aorta to the pulmonary artery, allows some blood to mix between the two vessels, allowing more partially oxygenated blood to go to the body.

-However, when these two "shunts" close, a baby will become very blue (cyanotic) unless other connections are present, such as an atrial or ventricular septal defect.
+However, when these two "shunts" close, a baby will become very blue (cyanotic) unless other connections are present, such as an atrial or ventricular septal heart defect.
 Even with an additional defect present that allows mixing, babies with TAPVR will often not have enough oxygen in the bloodstream to meet the body's demands.

 Another problem that occurs with TAPVR is that too much blood flows through the blood vessels in the lungs, since the pulmonary veins add extra blood back in to the circulation on the right side of the heart.
 The lungs become stressed by this extra blood flow, and can eventually become damaged from it.